 Installation made from measuring tape, cotton threads, buttons, needles, text cut out from book.

-After the exhibition period at this location, the installation was moved and placed at different locations in the Gävleborg region.
+After the exhibit the installation was moved and placed at different locations in the Gävleborg region.